-- To understand explosion, nature and types of biological data and its role in biological research to solve real world biological problems. - To understand the concept and applications of bioinformatics to solve real world biological problems. - To understand the concept and types of literature databases, nucleic acid databases, metabolic, protein and interaction databases; and their uses to understand to biology. - To learn basic concepts of representing biological data and analysing the data using central tendency and deviation methods. - To understand the methodology for laying hypothesis and proving or disproving the hypothesis using different significance tests.
+- To understand explosion, nature and types of biological data and its role in biological research to solve real world biological problems. - To understand the concept and applications of bioinformatics to solve real world biological problems. - To understand the concept and types of literature databases, nucleic acid databases, gene expression databases, RNA databases, genome databases, and protein databases; and their uses to understand biology. - To understand the concept of specialized databases like metabolic pathway databases, and interaction network databases to understand the inter-connectivity of cellular processes. - To understand scientific data representation, measuring central tendency, dispersion and their use in analyzing the biological data - To employ testing of Hypothesis using student 't' test, Chi-square test, Correlation coefficient, Regression analysis and ANOVA for analysis of data.